-With its breathtaking views, unforgettable works of art and unique buildings, Tuscany promises a holiday full of change of scenery, culture and gastronomy.
+With its breathtaking panoramas, unforgettable works of art and unique buildings, Tuscany promises a holiday full of scenery, culture and gastronomy.
 You will visit the mother region of Italy.
-Yes!
-This is where Italian literature, language and architecture were born.
-This is due to an age-old rivalry between the three main cities in the region.
-This competition gave rise, in the Middle Ages, to a competition that was not equalled in Europe in that era.
+Yes, this is where Italian literature, language and architecture were born.
+This is due to an age-old rivalry between the three main cities of the region.
+In the Middle Ages, this competition gave rise to an emulation that is unrivalled in Europe at the same time.
+Follow the guide.

 You wish to organise a family stay in an area that is both urban and preserved?
 But you also want water parks, cultural treasures, beaches and top-of-the-range hotels?
 Don’t hesitate any longer, Tuscany is your destination!
 Florence, Pisa and Siena are therefore rich in a thousand treasures that months of visits would not allow discovering in their entirety.
 The Tuscan hinterland is also absolutely stunning in its beauty… The proof is that many show business personalities have recently married there (George Clooney, Kim Kardashian and Kanye West for example).
 So how to choose?
 What should we see there in priority?
 Don’t panic, you’re in good hands!
 We’ve put together a little practical guide for you that will allow you to get to the essentials while strolling efficiently… Let’s go!